FomTarro/skeletom-net/readme.md

 * Ran `npm init` to make a brand new `package.json` file.
 * Ran `npm install express` to download the `express` server library.
 * Filled out `index.js` with very basic web server setup.
-* Informed the server  where to serve static files (html, images, etc) from.
+* Informed the server  where to serve static files (html, images, css, etc) from.
 * Added an example redirect endpoint to the server.

 #### **End Result**
 An unstyled home page that include static text and a static image, being served out of the `public/` file directory by express.

+### **July 22nd, 2021**
+* Added the `sass` dependency to our `package.json`.
+* Added `build-css` command to convert `sass` into `.css` which gets served as a static file.
+* Implemented a scrolling background pattern.
+* Imported `normalize.css` and `skeleton.css` frameworks to provide some useful css classes.
+* Noodled about different design concepts for the actual page.

+#### **End Result**
+A slightly more styled home page that now includes css styling served from the same static directory that we set up last time.
+The current go-forward idea is to have the portfolio set up like the Megaman Boss Select grid, with my face in the center, and each "boss" being a project.
+Clicking on any grid square would bring the user to a page about that project in more detail.